 High fiber and complex sugars called oligosaccharides are to blame for this problem.
-Enzymes that encounter these sugars in the digestive tract work overtime to make sure they get digested and, as a result, gas is the side effect.
-Incorporating a special hot soak, a presoaking method to help break down the complex sugars in dry pinto beans, can prevent gas.
+Enzymes that encounter these sugars in the digestive tract work overtime to make sure they get digested and, as a result, gas is the side effect, according to the American Chemical Society.

 Rinse and clean the beans while they are still in the colander by using cold running water.
 Stir or swish the beans constantly, so they all get washed.

 Place the beans in the pan, pot or slow cooker.
 Add 10 cups of hot water for each pound of pinto beans.
 Beans will hydrate two or more times their dry size, so use a pot that is large enough to accommodate them.

-Slowly bring the beans and hot liquid to a simmering boil and let them boil for two or three minutes.
-Remove the pot from heat -- or turn off the slow cooker -- and cover the container, allowing the beans to soak for at least one hour, but ideally for four hours.
-During this hot soak, you are drawing out indigestible, gas-causing carbohydrates.
+Slowly bring the beans and hot liquid to a simmering boil and let them boil for 2 or 3 minutes.
+Remove the pot from heat (or turn off the slow cooker) and cover the container, allowing the beans to soak for at least 1 hour, but ideally for 4 hours.

 Discard the soak water by pouring it down the sink.
 Cover the beans with fresh water and bring them to a boil.
-Reduce heat to a simmer and cook until beans are tender but not mushy, which usually takes two to three hours on your stove top and four to six hours in a slow cooker.
+Reduce heat to a simmer and cook until beans are tender but not mushy, which usually takes 2 to 3 hours on your stovetop and 4 to 6 hours in a slow cooker.

-Drain and discard all cooking water when beans are fully cooked and follow your recipe -- adding either fresh water or vegetable or chicken broth, spices, herbs and other ingredients.
-For plain pinto beans, add a sprinkle of sugar and chopped garlic to greatly enhance flavor.
-Heat beans to serving temperature.
+Drain and discard all cooking water when beans are fully cooked and follow your recipe, adding either water or vegetable or chicken broth, spices, herbs and other ingredients.
+For plain pinto beans, add a sprinkle of sugar and chopped garlic to greatly enhance flavor, per New Mexico State University.